 - Use of any tobacco products is forbidden, including but not limited to E-cigarettes, Hookah, pipes, snuff, chewing tobacco, cigarettes of any variety, and cigars.
 Visitors will be required to refrain from use.

 Cell Phones /Electronics /Cameras / Technology Use

-Cell phones, IPods, Smart Phones may NOT be displayed on campus.
+Cell phones, iPods, Smart Phones may NOT be displayed on campus.
 Although cell phones may be carried in backpacks or purses, they are not to be visible, used or ON during the school day (this includes the camera/video phone to take pictures during the school day) at any time or in any location on campus.
 Additionally, they may not be used in the library, computer labs or other study centers.
-Sexting- the sending of pornographic photos via cell phone or computer will been serious discipline consequences and possible police citation.
+Sexting- the sending of pornographic photos via cell phone or computer will have serious discipline consequences and possible police citation.
 Cell phones may be used on campus only after school hours at a time to be designated by school administration.
-Unauthorized activation and/or use of cell phones may result in confiscation and/or reasonable search of the cell phone as such action is a direction violation of school policy.
+Unauthorized activation and/or use of cell phones may result in confiscation and/or reasonable search of the cell phone as such action is a direct violation of school policy.
 Whether or not or when the cell phone is returned to the student or parent is also dependent upon the circumstances presented at the time of the violation remember cell phones, like all other personal items brought by a student into a school zone, may be subject to search.
 The outcome of that search may result in school sanction and/or criminal investigation by the police.

 IPods, Smart Phones, IPads (if not used for an educational purpose).
 Any type of gaming devices is not allowed on campus for any reason.